fsamuel6/logExpedition/README.md

 1. Connect the Samsung phone to the computer through USB/USB-c
 2. On the phone:
    1. Dial *#8080# and choose an alternative that contains "DM" and "ADB"
-   2. Swipe down on the top of the phone, choose the USB settings and choose "Transferring files" option
+   2. Swipe down on the top of the phone, click on USB settings and choose "Transferring files" option
    3. Go to Settings > Developer options > Enable "USB debugging".
       - If you can not go to developer options: Go to Seetings > About phone > Software information > Press "Build number" 7 times.
 Now developer options will be activated
 4. If you want to check the connection, Run the command "adb devices" on your PC